Artemis II: ‘Mission accomplished’ for NASA, CSA strategic storytelling

 We witnessed the unveiling of the patch the crew designed for the mission, along with the naming of their capsule.
 They introduced us to the astronauts with compelling video and social content that told us their origin stories and, more important, made us care enough about them to follow them on this journey.
 We learned what they eat in space, where they sleep, how they exercise and what songs they each like to wake up to.
 We learned a little about their families and thought about how we might feel if we were going to leave our families to travel on an uncertain journey – or to be left behind on Earth.
 Along the way, we also learned how the mission would contribute to advancements in health, engineering and space exploration.

-I knew the mission was happening – there’s a Canadian! – but didn’t get fully engrossed until I tuned in to the hours-long, countdown-to-launch live stream on April 1.
+I knew the mission was happening – there’s a Canadian! – but didn’t get fully engrossed until I tuned in to the hours-long, countdown-to-launch live stream, on YouTube, on April 1.
 It had all the markings of a royal wedding or Olympic Games opening ceremony, but with a scientific bent.
 I, with millions, watched the launch in real time, waiting, hoping for everything to go well.

 Every campaign needs a maple syrup moment